odigity/simpleset/README.md

 ### Synopsis

 I dislike Python [Enums](https://docs.python.org/3/library/enum.html).
 They behave strangely and are difficult to build on top of or extend.
-This package provides a Python class named `Constant` which facilitates the creation and usage of enumerated values.
+This package provides a Python class named `Constant` which facilitates the creation and usage of immutable enumerated value sets.
 This plain old Python class is both simpler to understand and more powerful/flexible then native enums.

 Even a Python beginner should be able to understand *most* of the source code.
 The exceptions are discussed in the [docs](https://simpleset.readthedocs.io/en/latest/internals/).